ADVANTICS/documentation/products/adb-pc-dc01/docs/operation.md

 2V_A > V_B > V_A
 $$

 To prevent the system from switching back and forth between QP and QS connections at the border condition where Port A voltage is equal to Port B voltage, a hysteresis switchover algorithm is utilized.
-This reconfiguration is done automatically and without requiring any external intervention.
+This reconfiguration is done automatically and without requiring any external intervention by the user.

 ## Operation Mode 1: Port B control

-In this mode of operation, Port A requires a regulated voltage source to operate properly.
+In this mode of operation, Port A must be connected to a regulated voltage source to operate properly.
+An external precharge is required when connecting voltage source to the port A.

 When the converter is operating, Port B is actively controlled depending on the user setpoints and the characteristics of the load connected to Port B. A standalone ADB-PC-DC01 operated in ‘Port B control mode’ can not exceed 100kW, or the maximum power capability of Port A, whichever is smaller.

-Thus, an external system is needed to control the voltage on port A while being able to source or sink the required power, on top of the minimal power losses on ADB-PC-DC01.
+When used as a power supply, the ADB-PC-DC01 can automatically precharge the Port B, without a need for external voltage matching.

-In battery-connected systems, Port B is first precharged to the actual battery voltage.
-This module achieves this by either measuring the battery voltage in case it is already connected to Port B, or by the setpoints defined by the user.
-The converter operates in QP or QS mode to match the battery voltage and create a soft connection to the battery before the power delivery starts.
-Then, the user may start power delivery either towards Port B or Port A.
+In battery-connected systems, Port B is first internally precharged to the actual Port B voltage.
+This is automatic, and the user doesn't need to do anything specific.

 Power delivery towards Port B, in other words, ‘charging’, is possible to achieve by putting a voltage setpoint that is higher than the battery voltage until the desired battery voltage is reached.
 The converter will operate in constant current (CC) mode until the voltage setpoint is reached, and the current will always be limited by the setpoint defined by the user.
 Once the target voltage is reached, the operation switches to constant voltage mode (CV).
 An example CC/CV charging graph is shown below.
 The voltage and current setpoints in this example are set as 700V and 100A, respectively, when the battery was initially 500V.
 Charging continues in CC mode until the 700V setpoint is reached, then CV mode takes over until the end of charge.

+In other words, the converter behaves like any other lab power supply, with Voltage setpoint and Current limit values beig set over CAN bus.

 {{ figure('../assets/cc_cv_charge_session.png', 'An example CC/CV charging session of a battery, charged from 500V to 700V at a maximum 100A') }}